Aoifeoc101/P1-Starter-Homes-Ireland/README.md

 ## Fixed-Issues

-I had a few challenges with overriding css styles.
+- I had a few challenges with overriding css styles.
 For example I had a padding of 5px applied to the * main styles.
 This meant that my ordered lists were not displaying the numbers.
 To investigate this I used chrome developer tools to see what rule was stopping the numbers from displaying.

-Another issue was that display:block was applied to main, when this was applied none of my flex properties I was adding were working, again I used chrome developer tools to find what was stopping my flex styles from applying.
+- Another issue was that display:block was applied to main, when this was applied none of my flex properties I was adding were working, again I used chrome developer tools to find what was stopping my flex styles from applying.

-Another change I had to make was to the classes.
-I had been directly styling the elements which meant I had a lot of repeated code in my css file such as text-alignment and colours, I re-ordered my css as advised by my mentor which made it much easier to adjust the colours to meet the accessibilty score.
+- Another change I had to make was to the classes.
+I had been directly styling the elements which meant I had a lot of repeated code in my css file such as text-alignment and colours, I reordered my css as advised by my mentor which made it much easier to adjust the colours to meet the accessibility score.

+- Commits were not pushing to github so I had to get in touch with tutor support, they advised me to run git init which fixed the issue.

 ## Accessibility

-Below are the screenshots from lighthouse, getting accessibility to 100% was a difficiult tasks as I had to change all of my background, text and header colours to meet 100%.
+Below are the screenshots from lighthouse, getting accessibility to 100% was a difficult task as I had to change all of my background, text and header colours to meet 100%.
 For this reason, my site looks different to the colours in my wireframe

 ## index.html